Linuxfabrik/monitoring-plugins/check-plugins/kvm-cpu-usage/README.md

 The host cannot give the machine the CPU it asks for.
 Work through it in this order:

 1. Check the host's own CPU usage (`check_cpu_usage`).
 If the host itself is saturated, the machines are queueing behind everything else running on it.
-2. Add up the virtual CPUs assigned to all running machines and compare with the host's core count.
-A ratio well above 1:1 is only safe while the machines stay idle.
+2. Read the commitment figure on the first line.
+It already compares the virtual CPUs handed out with the host's cores, and a ratio well above 1:1 is only safe while the machines stay idle.
 3. Look for machines pinned to the same host CPUs (`virsh dumpxml <machine>`, the `cputune` section).
 Pinning several machines onto one core produces exactly this picture while the rest of the host sits idle.
 4. Reduce the assigned virtual CPUs of the machines that do not need them.
 A machine with more virtual CPUs than it uses makes the host schedule threads it never runs.